Click here to make an annual pledge or to make general donations including memorials, Sunday flowers and space sharing payments.

 Volunteers connect with others in the community and have the satisfaction of working together.
 Finding out about opportunities is easy: the Sunday service bulletin, conversations in coffee hour after the service, the Spire newsletter (sign-up here) and browsing this web site (Social Justice, for example) will get you started.

 There are many other ways to provide support to Lake Street Church.
-To request more information on financial matters, please contact our Church Financial Administrator, Faye Eisenberg.
-To inquire about volunteer opportunities, please click here.
+To request more information on financial matters, or to inquire about volunteer opportunities, please click here.